-Vacuum hand pump for laboratory filtration use
+Vacuum hand pumps for laboratory filtration use

-Vacuum hand pumps are a cost-effective (from a procurement perspective) and user-friendly tool for many laboratory filtration applications.
+They are a cost-effective (from a procurement perspective) and user-friendly tool for many laboratory filtration applications.
 The vacuum created by a hand pump can easily be used to evacuate air from a vacuum filtration flask to make the fluid being filtered flow faster through the membrane filter.

 Considerations and Features